jremington/UWB-Indoor-Localization_Arduino/README.md

 7. There is a lot to be done to improve accuracy, robustness, and flexibility of anchor selection.
 Hopefully this will get other contributors started.

 8. For experimentation with the trilateration algorithm, I've uploaded simple C test code.
 I use it with the Code::Blocks IDE.
 It allows studies of sensitivity to noise in the measurements, the effect of anchor placement, etc.

+## Ideas for future development

+1. Fix the DW10000 library.
+Range errors are common (e.g. negative distances), setAntennaDelay() doesn't update the device registers, etc.
+2. Have the anchor transmit its coordinates along with a range report.
+3. Add to this list